 One of the largest of Macdonald and Raynor's punchbowls is the 4th at Fishers.
 Photo Credit: Jon Cavalier

 The look at the punchbowl green at Fishers Island's 4th - Photo Credit: Jon Cavalier

 Greenbrier Resort – Old White – 13th – 492 yards – par 4

-One of the tougher holes at the Greenbrier Classic is the long par four 13th.
-This is where Macdonald employed the Alps template.
-The 13th moves gently to the right.
-Tee shots that favor the left side gain the advantage of seeing the green complex.
-Tee shots down the right will shorten the approach shot, but will lead to a blind shot in.
-Macdonald used the deep bunker to obstruct visibility on this tough test.
+One of the toughest holes at the Greenbrier Resort is the long par four 13th on TPC Old White.
+The 13th moves gently to the right, making tee shots that favor the left side preferable as they can see the green complex.
+Tee shots down the right will shorten the approach shot but will lead to a blind shot in.
+Macdonald used a deep bunker short of the green to obstruct visibility on this tough test.

 A look at the approach from the left side of the fairway - Photo Credit: Zac Blair

 A look at the green complex, bunkering and mounding - Photo Credit: Zac Blair

 A look from behind the 13th green - Photo Credit: Zac Blair

 St. Louis Country Club – 18th – 412 yards – par 4

 The 412 yard finisher at Macdonald’s St. Louis Country Club asks a lot from of a player in order to close out a good round.
 “Oasis” has all of the key characteristics of an Alps hole.
 An uphill tee shot begins the hole and finding the fairway is a must in order to have a good shot into the blind green.
 The deep fronting Sahara bunker swallows up any shots struck poorly into the green.
 Once on the putting surface, players are faced with a green that slopes hard from right to left.